OneOfOne/ta/README.md

 ## Features

-* Tries to be compatible with the python version for testing, however all functions support partial updates.
+* Tries to be compatible with the python version for testing, however all the functions supports partial updates to help working with live data.
 * Going for a healthy mix of speed and accuracy.
+* Includes option related functions.

 ## Install